-Friday's confirmation that the queen would meet McGuinness prompted wide reaction in the British media.
+Friday's confirmation that the queen would meet McGuinness prompted wide reaction in the UK media.

-The meeting has an added significance for the queen because of the killing of Lord Mountbatten.
+The meeting has an added significance for the queen because one of her relatives, Lord Mountbatten, was killed by an IRA bomb in 1979.
 IRA members have also killed police officers and soldiers in Northern Ireland, who serve in the queen's name.

 The nationalist community in Northern Ireland sees the British as occupiers and wants their rule in the province to end.

 Sinn Fein President Gerry Adams acknowledged the controversial nature of the handshake in a statement Friday.

 "Because this involves Martin meeting the British monarch, this will cause difficulty for Republicans and nationalists who have suffered at the hands of British forces in Ireland over many decades," he said.

 However, he said, the party had agreed that McGuinness should meet the queen "in the context of conflict resolution and national reconciliation, as well as our own republican national objectives."